pytorch/serve/examples/Huggingface_Transformers/README.md

 ### Captum Explanations

 The explain is called with the following request api http://127.0.0.1:8080/explanations/bert_explain

+Torchserve supports Captum Explanations for Eager models of Transformer models only.

 #### The handler changes:

 1. The handlers should initialize.